 Traveling Outside the U.S. With Temporary Protected Status (TPS)

-If you are in the U.S. with TPS and wish to travel abroad, this article can help you learn how to apply for a travel document (Form I-512T).
+If you are in the U.S. with TPS and wish to travel abroad, this article can help you learn how to safely do so.

 Foreign residents from certain designated countries can obtain Temporary Protected Status (TPS), which allows them to remain in the United States for a limited period of time, protected from unsafe conditions in their home countries.
 People granted TPS can also obtain work authorization in order to legally work and support themselves during their U.S. stay.
 However, TPS does not automatically grant the ability to return to the U.S. after traveling abroad.

-If you are in the U.S. with TPS and wish to travel abroad, this article can help you learn how to safely do so.
+If you are in the United States with TPS and wish to travel abroad, this article can help you learn how to safely do so.
 (For information about how to obtain TPS in the first place, see Temporary Protected Status (TPS): How to Apply.)

 I Have TPS: How Can I Apply For a Travel Document to Use for Returning to the U.S.?